 Step 1: Pin baste

-To begin applying the interfacing, I placed the rough side of the interfacing against the wrong side of the neckline.
+To begin applying it, I placed the rough side of the interfacing against the wrong side of the neckline.
 I pinned in place around the outside of the curve, because next I will steam baste the inside of the curve away from the pins.
-This ensures that I have the interfacing exactly where I need it to be before I fuse it to the project.
+This ensures that I have it exactly where I need it to be before I fuse it to the project.

 Step 2: Steam baste